percona/percona-server-mongodb-operator/docs/enhancements/TEMPLATE.md

 New or changed contracts between the operator and its sidecars, init containers, or external components.
 Examples:
-  - Environment variables passed to the MySQL container
+- Environment variables passed to the mongod container
-  - ConfigMap keys the bootstrap init container reads
+- ConfigMap keys the PMM container reads
-  - Annotations the orchestrator handler reacts to
+- Annotations that a component reacts to
-  - Secret keys expected by the XtraBackup sidecar Describe the agreement, not the exact code.
+- Secret keys expected by the PBM sidecar
+  Describe the agreement, not the exact code.

 ### 4.4 User-Facing Behavior Changes [OPTIONAL]